 From a slightly different position, there’s also a clear view of the Sydney skyline, about twelve kilometres to the south.

-It’s starting to get dark, as I explore one last rock platform further to the north, where I’ve heard there may be another Aboriginal engraving.
+It’s starting to get dark, as I explore one last rock platform further to the north, where I’ve heard there may be another Aboriginal engraving site (Bluff Track Whale).
 I see the engraving, but I’ll come back again to get some photos when there is more light.
 The rock platform makes a great vantage point for a spectacular sunset.

 From here, it’s a short walk back to the car.
-Other than visiting the Bantry Bay Aboriginal engraving site, I wouldn’t recommmend the first half of the loop along the Engraving Track.
-But the second part of the loop along the Timber Getters Track and Bluff Track was a very enjoyable walk.
+Other than visiting the Bantry Bay Aboriginal engraving site, the first half of the Bantry Bay Loop along the Engraving Track is a bit dull.
+But the second part of the loop along the Timber Getters Track and Bluff Track was a very enjoyable walk with some great scenery and views.

 0.0km Ararat Reserve (end of Grattan Crescent, Frenchs Forest) 0.3km Start of MTB/bushwalking track near Bantry Bay Road 0.9km Bantry Bay Aboriginal Engraving site 1.4km TS10638 WAKEHURST trig station (0.3km side-trip) 3.4km Junction with Timber Getters Track 4.3km Bantry Bay Picnic Area (Bluff Track starts here) 6.3km The Bluff Lookout 7.4km Ararat Reserve